mobily-enterprises/jsonreststores/README.md

 ## Implementing REST stores

 Imagine that you have a web application with bookings, and users connected to each booking, and that you want to make this information available via a JSON Rest API.
-You would have to define the following route in your application:
+You would have to define the following routes in your application:

 * `GET /bookings/`
 * `GET /bookings/:bookingId`